suffolklibraries/lgc/content/collections/events/blank-page-animation-03-01.md

     content:
       -
         type: text
-        text: 'Explore your innate creativity to spontaneously create exciting and unique works or audio and visual art.
+        text: 'Join artist Lulu Horsfield for this free creative workshop for 10-16 year olds and learn how to create your own 2D stop frame animation.
 This workshop is part of '
       -
         type: text
         marks: